nix-community/nixos-facter-modules/docs/content/getting-started/nixos-configuration.md

 Closure size: 562 -> 581 (55 paths added, 36 paths removed, delta +19, disk usage +700.6MiB).
 ```

+!!! info "Arg pass through"

+    Any additional arguments you provide to `nix run` after `--` will be passed through to the `nvd diff` command.
+    For example `nix run .#nixosConfigurations.basic.config.facter.debug.nvd -- --help`.

 ### `nix-diff`

 You can output a [nix-diff] of the system closure with and without `nixos-facter` enabled by running